thegricean/si-paradigms/linking hypotheses/linkinghypotheses.md

 A better hypothesis?
 The logistic function
 ------------------------------------------

 The straw-man linking hypothesis described above was clearly inadequate.
-But it is a linking hypothesis: it generates predictions about categorical behavior (e.g. responses in the SI\_Paradigms experiment) from our model; it "maps the response measure onto the theoretical constructs of interest" (Tanenhaus 2000:564-5).
+But it is a linking hypothesis: it generates predictions about categorical behavior (e.g. responses in the SI-Paradigms experiment) from our model; it "maps the response measure onto the theoretical constructs of interest" (Tanenhaus 2000:564-5).
 The above hypothesis achieves this by positing that the categorical behavior of interest (answering "Right"/"Wrong"") can be understood as a probabilistic process, whereby the probability that a participant responds "Right" when exposed to utterance u in world state w is equal to the speaker proabibility of u in w as computed by the RSA model:

 P(Participant answers "Right"|u,w) = S1(u|w)